-Com- ment ID Comment Staff Response Name / Organization Submitted 2019 TH- 034 Note the referenced attached letter is included after the table.
+Com- ment ID Comment Staff Response Name / Organization Submitted 1D 2019 TH- 034 Note the referenced attached letter is included after the table.
 The Staff Response column, however, summarizes its interpretation of the comments and shows its response.
 Hi Scott, The attached comment letter is from the Kitsap PUD Board.
 A hard copy will follow.
-KPUD's letter is composed of 5 sections: 1) KPUD suggests a noticing that is greater or equal to DNR's Forest Practices Application Review System (FPAR), which is essentially DNR's noticing and awareness portal.
+KPUD's letter is composed of 5 sections: KPUD suggests a noticing that is greater or equal to DNR's Forest Practices Application Review System (FPAR), which is essentially DNR's noticing and awareness portal.
 KPUD would like a 400-ft notification radius, and DCD uses 800 ft.
 DCD will be noticing for Type 1 harvesting permits, which goes beyond what is currently required by code for what is considered administrative decisions.
 DCD has its own land use permit software, SmartGov, and public portal to become aware of permits.
 This section of the letter also references notification to agencies, which is included in proposed code.
 Finally, there is reference to a recent aerial spraying approval for which there was inadequate notice; however, DCD notes this is for Class 4 Special forest activities for which Kitsap County has no jurisdiction.
-2) KPUD is opposed to the removal of the map location and mapped features requirement in draft code.
+KPUD is opposed to the removal of the map location and mapped features requirement in draft code.
 As noted elsewhere, DCD houses all application and processing requirements in KCC 21.04 Permit Application Procedures.
 Mapping requirements, including the identification of environmental features, will still be required.
 DCD examines the environmental features that KPUD would like to have considered during application review.
 The concerns KPUD has for application review are currently addressed and will be maintained.
+This section speaks to a request for County notification for aerial or hand spraying of herbicides, fertilization and more, and we believe it is based on an assumption of County approval of these activities.
+However, these activities are subject to a permit and process that is managed by DNR.
+KPUD laments no 'direct mention' of SEPA and its associated process and outcomes.
+SEPA for all development and landinfluencing activities is outlined in KCC 18.04 State Environmental Policy Act, as well as application requirements in Bob Hunter Kitsap Public Utilities District 02/28/19 application review are currently addressed and will be maintained.
 3) This section speaks to a request for County notification for aerial or hand spraying of herbicides, fertilization and more, and we believe it is based on an assumption of County approval of these activities.
-However, these activities are subject to a permit and process and outcomes.
-SEPA for all development and land-influencing activities is outlined in KCC 18.04 State Environmental Policy Act, as well as application requirements in KCC 21.04 Permit Application Procedures.
-Bob Hunter Kitsap Public Utilities District 02/28/19
+However, these activities are subject to a permit and process that is managed by DNR.
+4) KPUD laments no 'direct mention' of SEPA and its associated process and outcomes.
+SEPA for all development and land-